adelmuursepp/co-flat-website/README.md

 ### Overview of the functionalities & views

-#### Search for apartments using filters and by looking through the locations on the interactive map
+Search for apartments using filters and by looking through the locations on the interactive map
 <hr>

 ![Search apartments](demo_pics/search-apartments.png)

+About the development:
+- Interactive map integration using OpenStreetMap which parses the address of the rental unit and assigns at a geographic location
+- Bootstrap carousel component for interactively browsing multiple photos of a rental unit

 ### Deployment on Heroku